Urumi (film): Plot

-In the early 16th century, Portuguese sailors under Vasco da Gama captures a Muslim pilgrim ship and take all the passengers as prisoners.
+In the early 16th century, Portuguese sailors under Vasco da Gama capture a Muslim pilgrim ship and take all the passengers as prisoners.
 The general of Chirakkal kingdom (northern Kerala), the Kothuwal, sends a Brahmin negotiator and his own son, Kelu (as per the customs of the land), to the captured ship to negotiate the prisoners' release.
-However, Vasco da Gama viciously rejects their attempt at negotiation, cutting off the negotiator's ears.
+However, Vasco da Gama rejects their attempt at negotiation, cutting off the negotiator's ears.
 He then orders that the prisoners be locked in the hold and the ship set on fire.
-Kothuwal storms the burning ship to rescue his son, Kelu.
+Kothuwal storms into the burning ship to rescue his son, Kelu.
 Although Kelu escapes, Chirakkal Kothuwal is killed during a fight that ensues.
 Vavvali, a Tamil Muslim boy, takes the orphaned Kelu with him to his home and treats him as his brother.
 Kelu crafts an urumi from the leftover ornaments of the dead women and children of the pilgrim ship.
 He takes an oath to kill Vasco da Gama one day.

 Many years later, Kelu and Vavvali are hunting in a forest somewhere in Chirakkal.
-During their hunt, they rescue the princess of Chirakkal, Bala, from a group of abductors, armed with Portuguese pistols, who apparently have been organised by her cousin, Bhanu Vikraman.
+During their hunt, they rescue the princess of Chirakkal, Bala, from a group of abductors armed with Portuguese pistols, who apparently have been sent by her cousin, Bhanu Vikraman.
 Under the orders of Bhanu Vikraman, Kelu and Vavvali are captured by the Chirakkal guards at Puthoor Ferry and tried before the king of Chirakkal.
 During the trial, Bala reveals that the two young men in fact saved her life from the goons.
 Chenichery Kurup, the king's minister, convinces the king that the abductors might be from the Arakkal kingdom.